r-fukutoku/ML410_Project4/index.md

 ### LightGBM
 LightGBM is a fast, powerful, high-performance gradient boosting framework based on decision tree algorithm.
 It is used for ranking, classification, and many other machine learning tasks.

-While other algorithms trees grow horizontally, LightGBM algorithm grows vertically meaning it grows leaf-wise and other algorithms grow level-wise.
+While other algorithms' trees grow horizontally, LightGBM algorithm grows vertically meaning it grows leaf-wise and other algorithms grow level-wise.
 LightGBM chooses the leaf with large loss to grow.
 It can lower down more loss than a level wise algorithm when growing the same leaf.

 Since it is based on decision tree algorithms, it splits the tree leaf wise with the best fit whereas other boosting algorithms split the tree depth wise or level wise rather than leaf-wise.
 So when growing on the same leaf in Light GBM, the leaf-wise algorithm can reduce more loss than the level-wise algorithm and hence results in much better accuracy which can rarely be achieved by any of the existing boosting algorithms.

 It is called “Light” because of its computation power and giving results faster.
 It takes less memory to run and is able to deal with large amounts of data.
 Most widely used algorithm in Hackathons because the motive of the algorithm is to get good accuracy of results and also brace GPU leaning.

 Level wise tree growth in XGBOOST: